 The Clean Energy Council Approved Retailer

-Unfortunately, one thing the CEC do not require is for the company to be Electrical Contractors.
+Unfortunately, one thing the CEC does not require is for the company to be Electrical Contractors.
 I think I’ve made a reasonable case in “Background check #2” as to why this is important.

-To be clear, a CEC Approved retail is not the same as a CEC member or a CEC installer.
+To be clear, a CEC Approved retailer is not the same as a CEC member or a CEC installer.
 I explain this in my post “What is the Clean Energy Council Code of Conduct”.
-So far, less than 30 companies in Australia have passed the CEC Approved retailer test, and only a handful in Brisbane.
+So far, less than 30 companies in Australia have passed the CEC Approved retailer test and only a handful in Brisbane.